Yoark/utils_srl/README.md

 - [x] naive top down attention /half way
 - [x] Top down attention combined with alignment score/ **half way**
 - [ ] co-attention
+- [ ] Combine the **alignment score** and **attention**
 ## Results

 - 0.885 f1 score for validation for attention model
 - 0.884 for bilstm and highway, 0.877 for alignment model. **But this comparision is based on a different data split.** The validation data used now is a lot larger than before
   - Now:
+0.823??? bug??? need more epochs?
+0.887 for same split of mscoco on old model

+$$$ Evaluate
+0.64 on flicker number of sampes can be increase (
-- [ ] Perform evaluation on Flicker test dataset
+- [ ] Perform evaluation on Flicker test dataset(to make fair comparision between old model and att model, need to generate image feature(whole image) with RCNN ??
+- [ ] create flicker test dataset for old model?
 - [x] Perform evaluation on same splits of mscoco dataset for old model